Cars - NL Host Nation

 10.3 Scrapping cars

-If you want your car to be scrapped, it is first necessary to obtain written permission from Team IFB by submitting a request to that effect.
-Team IFB will then send a notice stating whether it will grant permission and under what conditions.
+If you want your car to be scrapped, it is first necessary to obtain written permission from Team IFB by submitting a request (‘Request to waive the tax exemption for a vehicle IFB-W2’) to that effect.
+Team IFB will then send a notice stating whether it will grant permission and, if so, under what conditions.
 Team IFB will inform the RDW in Veendam that the car has been scrapped.
-The RDW will send a letter to confirm the registration has been ended.
+The RDW will send a letter to confirm the registration has been terminated.
+The special registration plates must be destroyed.

 10.4 Exporting a tax-free car